Bhutan Somatic Self-Compassion (2022 dates to be advised)

 In 2018 Kristy Arbon of HeartWorks Training partnered with Tshering Lhamtshok of Saṃsāra Asia tours to offer the first Self-Compassion Journey Bhutan.
 Our 2018 journey was a wonderful small group adventure of connecting in community around material that helped us develop a kinder attitude toward ourselves while we simultaneously exploring the land of Gross National Happiness.

-In 2019 we’ll offer more of these self-compassion journeys.
+In 2019 we journeyed again and in 2020 we’ll offer another self-compassion journey.
 This small group tour will blend Somatic Self-Compassion and secular Buddhist training with a cultural tour of beautiful Bhutan.
 Group members will be supported by daily self-compassion practices, as they explore some of the country’s most beautiful sites around Paro, Thimphu and Punakha.

 We’ll travel together with a Bhutanese cultural guide and driver in a bus dedicated to our group.
 We’ll spend 3-4 days based in hotels in each of the Paro, Thimphu and Punakha areas.
 As this is a self-compassion journey, we’ll be encouraged every day to tune in to how we are feeling and what we need, and to support each other in tending to our needs.
 We have the flexibility to support individual and group needs, and can make adaptations where needed.